PixelOS-Lemonade/.github/profile/README.md

 ### Why for reinventing wheels
 - Existing ROMs (for lemonade) either:
-    - Introduce load of features / tweaks in the cost of random reboot / native crash / different behaviour other than AOSP.
+    - Introduce load of features / tweaks in the cost of random reboot / native crash / system freeze / different behaviour other than AOSP.
     - Stable, but lack of useful features (KSU, etc.).

 I would like to strike the balance between the *TRUE* stability and minimal features that helps get most out of the day.
 That is why I created this organization and build Pixel OS for lemonade.